Wondering if you can find grant writing jobs, even as a beginner?

 What Does a Grant Writer Do?

-A grant writer’s job is to research, draft and submit grant proposals to (private) foundations, corporations, or governmental agencies, with the goal to secure funds.
+A grant writer’s job is to research, draft and submit proposals to (private) foundations, corporations, or governmental agencies, to secure grant funding.

 As a grant writer, you will work for a charitable or nonprofit organization, either as an employee or as a freelance consultant.